flomio/cordova-plugin-flomio/README.md

-# Flomio Cordova Plugin for SDK v2.3
+# Cordova-Plugin-Flomio

-Flomio's plugin for Cordova / Meteor, for use with v2.3 of the Flomio SDK.
+Flomio's plugin for Cordova, for use with v2.3 of the Flomio iOS SDK.
 This plugin is only supported for the FloBLE Plus or FloBLE Micro

 ## Contents